garysweaver/modelist/README.md

     Warnings (123):
     ---
     Foo.first was nil.
 Assuming there is no data in the associated table, but please verify.
+    Bar's belongs_to :waitresses may need to be singularized to waitress?
     ...

     Failed (85):